 Our goal is not to make you “try harder,” but to help you understand how your mind works and develop structures that support daily functioning.

-For many adults, ADHD does not exist in isolation.
-It often overlaps with anxiety and burnout, perfectionism and chronic self-criticism, relationship strain, reproductive transitions, and workplace overwhelm.
+ADHD does not exist in isolation.
+It often overlaps with anxiety, burnout, perfectionism, chronic self-criticism, relationship strain, reproductive transitions, and workplace overwhelm.

 Therapy focuses on understanding how these concerns interact and developing strategies that support daily functioning.